IMAGE | Mary Pickford by Zeigfield 1920s • Wiki Commons

 As a professional coach, how do you ensure you are keeping yourself – the most important tool in your toolkit – finely tuned?
 Continuing to grow your presence, knowledge and abilities is a critical part of maintaining your coaching edge.

-Coach mentoring and coach supervision are supports that are tailored to you, specifically designed to help evolve your coaching capability and capacity while also building International Coaching Federation (ICF) core competencies.
+Coach mentoring and coaching supervision are supports which are specifically designed to evolve your coaching capability and capacity while also building International Coaching Federation (ICF) core competencies.

 What is group coach mentoring?

 The main focus is on developing your skills via the ICF Core Competencies.
 The process involves having the mentor coach facilitate a group of coaching colleagues as they observe a live or recorded coaching session, identifying and commenting on the Core Competencies.
 How were they used and where were there potential missed opportunities?
 The mentor coach provides you with specific feedback on successes, as well as areas where you can refine your coaching technique.

 What is group coach supervision?

 While coach mentoring focuses on the “doing” of coaching, coach supervision is a more holistic and thoughtful reflection on your whole coaching practice.
 The focus includes the doing and technicalities of coaching, but there is a much stronger focus on the coach’s “being” – the way that you show up, your own particular presence and any potential biases, triggers and personal or ethical challenges with clients.

 Professional coaches draw on the core competencies as the foundation of their technique and knowledge base.